Ergon-Hackathon-2026/hackathon-template/docs/CHALLENGE.md

 - Users can view Name, Description, SObject, and SOQL.
 - Users can copy the SOQL text for reuse.
   - A copy button (or something similar) must be provided.
   - Cursor dragging and copying text is not sufficient.
 - View experience is accessible from the library list.
+(See MVP+ for additional ideas here)

+*Hint: Create/update UsefulQuery__c Lightning Record Page or see inline options on LWC*

 ---

-### 10 Update Records (CRUD: “U”)
+### 10 Update Records (CRED: “E”)

 **Requirement:**
 Users can update saved queries and keep them trustworthy.